-The Dietrich Law Firm P.C. is recognized as a Best Law Firm of America.
-Our highly experienced, aggressive, tenacious and hardworking team of Buffalo, New York motorcycle accident injury lawyers will fight to obtain the best result for your serious personal injury.
-Insurance companies have paid Jed Dietrich, Esq. over $150 Million to resolve personal injury claims.
+The Dietrich Law Firm P.C.'s highly experienced, aggressive, tenacious and hardworking team of Buffalo, New York motorcycle accident injury lawyers will fight to obtain the best result for your serious personal injury.
+Insurance companies have paid Jed Dietrich, Esq. over $175 Million to resolve personal injury claims.
 Contact us today at 716-839-3939 for more information about how we can help you.

 New York State has a helmet law requiring both motorcycle riders and their passengers to wear a helmet.
 Furthermore, the helmet must meet the requirements of the Federal Motor Vehicle Safety Standards, Section 571.218.

 New York Vehicle and Traffic Law, Section 381(6), states: